47 - How to install Windows Vista/7/SVR2K8 onto a USB drive (or any partition)

-If you wish to make Windows use the USB hard drive for the page file, follow the instructions on reboot.pro by karyonix here (and here for the latest 32/64 bit version of diskmod and registry entries).
+If you wish to make Windows create the page file on your USB hard drive instead of the internal hard disk in your system, follow the instructions on reboot.pro by karyonix here (and here for the latest 32/64 bit version of diskmod and registry entries).
 Note that you should NOT use a pagefile on a USB Flash drive as it will be even slower and will also wear out the Flash memory.

 If you want to connect the USB drive to a different system, you may need to sysprep the drive - otherwise it may crash on boot and also could prevent it from booting on the original system again too (changes/corrupts boot files and registry)!